 Yes, you could absolutely apply Blood Meal fertilizer on indoor plants whenever there is a need Nitrogen (N) fertilizer.

-10. Can I apply Blood Meal over mine flowers beds?
+10. Can I apply Blood Meal over my flowers beds?

 Yes, definitely.
 Blood Meal is basically just Nitrogen (N) based fertilizer and the smell of Blood Meal works as a repellent and it will keep critters away.

-11. Is Blood Meal good for growing herbs such chives, parsley, cilantro, etc.?
+11. Is Blood Meal good for growing herbs such as chives, parsley, cilantro, etc.?